FairCache: Introducing Fairness to ICN Caching - Technical Report: Solving a Fair In-Network Caching Game

-A centralized solution has several obvious drawbacks in its actual use.
-First, it suffers from high computation complexity even with moderate problem size.
-Second, it is not robust enough due to its single point failure.
-Third, it is not adaptive enough under network dynamics.
-Hence we need to translate the centralized solution into a distributed one by decomposition techniques.
-In this section, we show how to derive the distributed solution from the equivalent dual problem and present our Fair In-Network Caching (FIN) algorithm.
+The optimal centralised solution has obvious drawbacks in its actual use: \one~it suffers from high computation complexity; \two~it creates a single point of failure; and \three~it is not adaptive under network dynamics.
+Hence, we next translate it into a distributed solution using decomposition techniques.

 To solve an equation system, each node can be viewed as a subsystem.
-If they simply optimize locally, all the calculations in each subsystem are independent from those in other subsystems.
-However, variables and constraints due to collaboration make such calculations dependent, therefore they couple a subsystem with others.
-Such variables and constraints are referred as \textit{complicating variables and constraints}~\cite{niu2013efficient}.
+If they simply optimise locally, all the calculations in each subsystem are independent from those in others.
+However, due to collaboration, there are variables and constraints, which are referred to as \textit{complicating variables and constraints}~\cite{boyd2004convex}.
+These make calculations interdependent and couple a subsystem with others.
+In problem (\ref{eq:nash:max}), the only complicating constraint is (\ref{eq:fsb}).

-As discussed in Section~\ref{sec:convex}, constraint (\ref{eq:fsb}) is the only complicating constraint coupling a node with its neighbors.
-To decompose the objective function, we first rewrite original problem (\ref{eq:nash:2}) into its equivalent convex form.

-Then we apply Lagrangian dual relaxation.
-Lagrangian dual relaxation provides a non-trivial lower-bound of primal; the difference between the dual and the primal is called \textit{duality gap}.
-In some cases, duality gap can be zero if certain conditions are met as we show below.
-The Lagrangian $\mathcal{L}(\cdot): \mathbb{R}^{2|O||V|^2} \rightarrow \mathbb{R}$ associated with objective (\ref{eq:nash:9}) is defined as follows
+To decompose Eq.~(\ref{eq:nash:max}), we apply Lagrangian dual relaxation.
+Lagrangian dual relaxation provides a non-trivial lower-bound of a primal.
+The difference between the dual and the primal is called the \textit{duality gap}, which can be zero if certain conditions are met as we show below.
+The Lagrangian $\mathcal{L}(\cdot): \mathbb{R}^{2|O||V|^2} \rightarrow \mathbb{R}$ associated with objective (\ref{eq:nash:max}) is defined as follows: